isomerpages/mti-gea/pages/About the GEA.md

 Green Economy Agreements seek to foster common rules and standards that promote trade and investment in green goods, services and technologies; develop interoperable policy frameworks to support the growth of new green growth sectors and capabilities; and catalyse technology development and cooperative projects in the emerging green economy.

-A G could comprise Government-to-Government commitments and cooperative projects across modules, including:
+A GEA could comprise Government-to-Government commitments and cooperative projects across modules, including:

 1. **Green Economy Principles**, which will guide international cooperation in the emerging global economy.